Dr Arne Nieuwenhuys

 Dr. Nieuwenhuys' research focuses on how psycho-physiological states such as anxiety, fatigue and sleep influence human movement and performance.
 His work ranges from experimentally controlled studies that are conducted in the lab to field experiments and monitoring studies that are conducted among specific target populations (e.g., athletes, soldiers, police officers).
 By understanding how critical cognitive and motor functions are affected by (changes in) individuals' psycho-physiological state, Dr. Nieuwenhuys aims to develop evidence-based interventions that help people improve their performance in those situations where it counts the most.

-If you are intersted in pursuing a PhD on one of these topics under my supervision, the University will offer a guaranteed Doctroal scholarship to applicants with a GPE of 8.0 or above.
+NOTE: If you are intersted in pursuing a PhD on one of these topics under my supervision, you may be eligible for a University of Auckland Doctroal scholarship if you graduated from your qualifying degree (MSc or BScHons) with a GPE of 8.0 or above.

 Funding (current and past):